-This fall season, when you’re craving something sweet, try this Pumpkin Bread with Chocolate Chips recipe (keep scrolling).
+This fall season, when you’re craving something sweet, try this Pumpkin Bread with Chocolate Chips recipe (keep scrolling for step-by-step instructions).
 It’s rich with lots of semi-sweet chocolate chips but also has a prominent pumpkin flavor that’s hard to resist.

-Made from start to finish in less than an hour, this dessert gives you more time to rake leaves, carve pumpkins and cuddle up by the fireplace.
-It can be a perfect treat for get-togethers, from parties and events to just a couple of friends enjoying each other’s company.
+Made from start to finish in less than an hour, this treat gives you more time to rake leaves, carve pumpkins and cuddle up by the fireplace.
+It can be a perfect yummy for get-togethers, from parties and events to just a couple of friends enjoying each other’s company.

 Great Flavor + Great Benefits

-This recipe is easy to make and provides an opportunity to get the little ones involved in the kitchen.
-Meal prep and cooking are, in fact, great ways to focus on and build fine motor skills — think measuring, pouring, stirring and the act of eating itself.
+This pumpkin recipe is easy to make and provides an opportunity to get the little ones, including children with disabilities, involved in the kitchen.
+Meal prep and cooking are, in fact, great ways to focus on and build up fine motor skills — think measuring, pouring, stirring and the act of eating itself.